stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:apply
 ```

-You can specifically set the unit and context for one task.
+You can always specifically set the unit and context for a task.
 This example runs the [integration tests](#testing) for the module:

 ```shell
 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:test